Sacrament of Confirmation Celebrated on May 27, 2022 at St. Leander.

 The Sacrament of Confirmation is not a rite of passage, nor a graduation from religion class, nor a ratification of a personal faith choice.
 Rather, it’s all about what God is doing for his beloved daughters and sons.

-The Role of the Sponsor:
+The Role of the Sponsor for a Confirmation Candidate:

+Each Confirmation Candidate is to select a person to act as their Sponsor.
 The role of the sponsor is threefold: first to help the confirmands live the Catholic Christian lifestyle.
 Second to support parents in the life long faith of the confirmand, third, to be a role model of faith for the confirmand.
 Families and teens are encouraged to prayerfully consider who might best fit these goals to act as a Sponsor.

 Questions to consider when selecting a Sponsor: